ryos-io/Rhino-UI/README.md

 to assess the performance characteristics of the web and cloud services.
 Rhino PAP consists of several components, like Management UI, Scheduler, Archiver, etc. which enable developers:

-* to run automated performance tests against web services,
+* to run automated and isolated load and performance tests against web services,
 * to collect and visualize metrics on Rhino Management UI,
 * to drill down into performance measurements to detect the bottlenecks,
 * to determine the performance regression after each run,
+* to report load and performance tests with their setup together like type of instances, number of instances, etc.
-* to compare load test executions,
+* to make load and performance test results comparable,
 * to archive load test results.

 ### Architecture Overview from 30K feet